This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Tex-Mex Chili: Incorporate corn and a teaspoon of smoked paprika for a Southwestern vibe.
+• Tex-Mex Chili: Mix in corn and a pinch of smoked paprika for bold southwestern flavor.

-These step-by-step photos and instructions help you visualize how to make a single serving of vegetarian chili.
+These step-by-step photos and instructions help you visualize how to make this easy vegetable chili recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a 10-inch skillet over medium heat, warm up the olive oil.
-Toss in the chopped onions and red bell peppers, cooking and stirring them for 2 minutes.
-Then add minced garlic, salt, cumin, and red pepper flakes, cooking for another minute while stirring.
+1. Heat olive oil in a 10-inch skillet over medium heat.
+Add the chopped onions and red bell peppers and cook, stirring occasionally, for about 2 minutes.
+Stir in the minced garlic, salt, cumin, and red pepper flakes, and cook for 1 more minute to release the flavors.

 onions, red bell peppers, and garlic simmering in a skillet.

-1. Mix in the canned diced tomatoes and both garbanzo and kidney beans.
-Bring everything to a boil, then turn the heat down to low and let it simmer for 15 minutes.
+1. Add the diced tomatoes, garbanzo beans, and kidney beans.
+Bring to a boil, then reduce the heat to low and simmer for 15 minutes, stirring occasionally.

 vegetarian chili simmering in a skillet.

-1. Serve the chili in a bowl.
-Top it off with shredded cheddar cheese, sour cream, and sliced avocados to your liking.
+1. Spoon the chili into a bowl and top with shredded cheddar cheese, sour cream, and sliced avocado, if desired.
+Serve warm.

 a bowl of vegetable chili topped with sour cream, cheese, and avocados on a silver tray.